rezarsami/Market-Pulse/README.md

 ## Agentic vs. router: the comparison and the numbers

-Requirement #2 asked for two tool-selection strategies, an eval harness that scores both on the same test set, and a documented default backed by the numbers.
+The app implements two tool-selection strategies, an eval harness that scores both on the same test set, and a documented default backed by the numbers.

 **Agentic** (`TOOL_STRATEGY=agentic`): all three tools are attached up front; the model decides autonomously, turn by turn, what to call based on the system prompt and the